litonbairaggi/litonbairaggi/README.md

 1.4+ years of experience as PHP Programmer includes Excellent experience in Developing Web Applications, web sites, ecommerce projects using PHP.
 Good work ethics with excellent communication and interpersonal skills.
-Capable to delve into the new leading Technologies.
+Capable to delvelop into the new leading Technologies.
 Ability to work well in both a team environment and individual.
 Experience for Handling Multiple projects at a same time.